A Day in the Training Lab

 A Safe Environment

 Ammonia safety is a critical part of an ammonia operator’s role so ammonia safety training is emphasized in the ammonia training lab.
-Ammonia safety training includes, but is not limited to, the properties of ammonia, ammonia MSDS, PPE training, oil pot draining, emergency cutouts, and equipment pump-out.
+Ammonia safety training includes, but is not limited to, the properties of ammonia, ammonia SDS, PPE training, oil pot draining, emergency cutouts, and equipment pump-out.
 In addition to ammonia safety, electrical safety is practiced and stressed in the training center.

 Typical Tasks